-88. Is training necessary?
+78. Is training necessary?

 Yes, training is essential for any UV printer, whether an entry-level machine or high-end.
-The Dilli User's Guide states quite openly that training and experience are essential.

 Lack of training, incomplete training, and lack/or of experience are a factor in about a third of the problems that people have with UV printers.
 Another third is often inadequate cleaning and maintenance of the ink and printhead system.
 The other third cause of problems would naturally be weak parts (that wear out before they should), wear-and-tear (happens even to the strongest parts made in Switzerland), and features that need improvement, etc).

-89. Is classroom training available?
+79. Is classroom training available?